Case Studies:

 Environmental

 Results from PASOLAC sources indicate that after two years of PES there has been an increase in availability of water from natural springs and creeks.
-According to PASOLAC, permanent springs have increased from 8 before 2005, to 13 in 2005 and 2006.
-Temporary springs have reduced from 6 to 1 in 2005 and 2 in 2006.
-Prior to 2005, the creek that flows in the area was temporary, since then it flows all years round.
+According to PASOLAC, permanent springs have increased from eight before 2005, to 13 in 2005 and 2006.
+Temporary springs have reduced from six to one in 2005 and two in 2006.
+Prior to 2005, the creek that flows in the area was temporary, since then it flows all year round.

-During the dry season (Dec-May) creeks and springs dry up if sustainable water techniques are not used in the catchment area.
-In the particular case of Los Caballos there is an estimated additional 1.23m3/day of water available during the dry season, giving a total of 162.5m3 of water over the 135 critical dry season days.
-It is however difficult to completely attribute these effects to land use changes in only 13 hectares, over two years.
+During the dry season (December-May) creeks and springs dry up if sustainable water techniques are not used in the catchment area.
+In the particular case of Los Caballos there is an estimated additional 1.23 cubic metres per day of water available during the dry season, giving a total of 162.5 cubic metres of water over the 135 critical dry season days.
+However, it is difficult to completely attribute these effects to land use changes in only 13 hectares, over two years.

 Social